An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Helper T cells also release or stimulate the production of powerful immune factors called cytokines.
 In small amounts, cytokines are very important for healing.
 However, the high level of these cytokines that occurs in psoriasis can cause serious damage, including inflammation and injury during the psoriasis disease process.

-HLA Molecules.
 The processes leading to all autoimmune diseases involve the human leukocyte antigens (HLA), a group of protein markers found on cells.
 Most immune disorders are associated with problems in how the body reacts to these different protein markers or antigens.
 However, other genetic and environmental factors are required to actually trigger the disease.
+Certain HLA types are associated with different types of psoriasis.

 The presence of a recently identified variation in a group of genes known as LCE can protect against the development of psoriasis.